How Omega-3 Can Help Ward off Rheumatoid Arthritis

 The researchers recommend following a healthy balanced diet that includes some of the above, as well as taking between 1 and 3 grams of fish oil a day for those who may be at risk of developing rheumatoid arthritis and other inflammatory diseases in order to decrease the risk of developing them.

-You can read our other articles related to this topic by typing the words “rheumatoid arthritis” into the search box at the top of our home page.
+You can read our other articles related to this topic by typing the words “rheumatoid arthritis” into the search box at the top of the page.